cannikin/cameronjs/README.md

     cameronjs build

-And try serving that optimized build locally to make sure everything is working as expected (everything is served from the `/public` directory):
+Try serving that optimized build locally to make sure everything is working as expected (everything is served from the `/public` directory):

     cameronjs serve